Becoming, Again

 across the commencement stage

-of your life until it finally learns
+of your life until you finally graduate

-that alma mater means bounteous mother,
+means bounteous mother, womb

 in whom we’re never not being born.